-You probably know your cannabinoids from your terpenes and have a reasonably good handle on the most common cannabinoids, Cannabidiol (CBD) and Tetrahydrocannabinol (THC).
+You probably know your cannabinoids from your terpenes and have a reasonably good handle on the benefits of Cannabidiol (CBD) and Tetrahydrocannabinol (THC).

 But you likely haven’t heard much about the new kid on the block, Cannabichromene or CBC.

-Discovered more than 50 years ago by researchers, CBC has recently rekindled scientific interest and is included in the “big six” cannabinoids most prominent in scientific research and literature.
+Discovered more than 50 years ago by researchers, CBC has recently rekindled scientific interest due to the positive health benefits associated with consumption.

 CBC doesn’t get a lot of airtime, but emerging research suggests it has the potential to be just as effective as CBD, if not more so, in treating certain conditions.